apache/flink/docs/java_api_guide.md

 ```

 ###Operator's Level
-You are able to set parallelism for each operator, in [WordCount](#example) the parallelism for each operator can be configurated as follows :
+You are able to set parallelism for each operator by `setParallelism()`, in [WordCount](#example) the parallelism for each operator can be configurated as follows

 ```java